 If you do not want to be out of the position for an entire month, you can “double up” on your position, then wait 30 days before selling the original loss position.
 The last day to double up and still be able to recognize the loss in 2019 is November 29.

-Be sure to consult your tax advisors about this and all tax planning strategies.
+Be sure to consult your tax specialists about this and all tax planning strategies.

 Identify which you may want to exercise—by December 31 and after January 1

-Speak with your tax advisor to understand how many Incentive Stock Options (if any) you can exercise without paying the alternative minimum tax this year.
+Speak with your tax specialist to understand how many Incentive Stock Options (if any) you can exercise without paying the alternative minimum tax this year.